Afterdeathstudio/AD-SimpleSpeedometer/README.md

 # AD SimpleSpeedometer

 A lightweight, standalone FiveM script that displays your current **vehicle speed** and **gear** on screen.
-Built for both ESX and QBCore, it uses `ox_lib` for efficient drawing and offers configurable units (KPH or MPH) and fixed bottom-right positioning.
+Built for both ESX and QBCore, it uses `ox_lib` for efficient drawing and offers configurable units (KPH or MPH) and changable positioning.

 ## 💾 Download